August Hirt: Posthumous

-In the book, Die Namen der Nummern (The Names of the Numbers, 2004, ISBN 978-3455094640), Hans-Joachim Lang describes this mass murder.
-He also recounts how he was able to determine the identities of 86 victims, 60 years after they were murdered.
+In his 2004 book, Hans-Joachim Lang describes this mass murder and recounts how he was able to determine the identities of 86 victims, 60 years after they were murdered.
 In November 2005, the remains of some of these victims were buried in the Jewish cemetery of Cronenbourg on the outskirts of Strasbourg, in the same area where bodies of other victims were buried in 1951, names unknown.
 On 11 December 2005, a memorial engraved with the names of the 86 victims was placed there.
-In addition, a memorial plaque honoring the victims was placed outside the Anatomy Institute at Strasbourg's University Hospital.
+In addition, a memorial plaque honouring the victims was placed outside the Anatomy Institute at Strasbourg's University Hospital.
 In 2015, a researcher, Raphael Toledano, identified tissue samples of victims in test tubes and a jar in the Strasbourg Medical Institute's closed collection.
-This followed his discovery of a 1952 letter from the then-director of the Institute, Camille Simonin, about the experiments directed by Hirt.
+This followed his discovery of a 1952 letter from the then-director of the institute, Camille Simonin, about the experiments directed by Hirt.
 On 6 September 2015, these remains were buried in the Cronenbourg Cemetery.